Get the latest from TODAY

-Buying a house can be confusing, overwhelming and make buyers feel completely broke by the time they get the keys, but being freed from a landlord and throwing away rent payments can also be incredibly liberating.
-From finding the best agent to making it through a bidding war, here are 10 things homeowners wish they knew about taking the plunge into home ownership.
+Buying a house can be confusing, overwhelming and expensive by the time buyers get the keys, but putting rent payments toward a permanent residence can also be incredibly liberating.
+From finding the best agent to making it through a bidding war, here are 10 things homeowners wish they knew before taking the plunge into home ownership.

 It might be tempting to start hitting open houses every Sunday, but before beginning your search, get pre-approved for a mortgage.
-Otherwise, it's possible to fall in love with a place before being prepared to put a serious offer in on it.
+Otherwise, it's possible to fall in love with a place before being prepared to put a serious offer in.

 "Get a letter stating what you're pre-approved for to present with offers," said New Orleans homeowner Jennifer Gibbs.
 "I didn't do that and a lot of sellers asked for it."

 Ask around for recommendations on trustworthy mortgage brokers, then set up a time to talk with each one.
 If they won’t provide concrete information about their fees or if they start giving advice before fully understanding your financial situation, keep looking.
 Ultimately, a good broker will save time and money by researching loan terms and rates from several different lenders.

 Sifting through online listings is a great start, but don’t underestimate the value of working with an experienced agent.
 They will help navigate the confusing process of buying a home and once you find a place you love, they can research comparable listings, advise on what your opening offer should be and negotiate on your behalf.